 Parent – School Communications

 1) You will receive a weekly newsletter from Coastal Montessori Charter School.
 In this newsletter there will be a note from your Director, as well as information about the CMCS team, upcoming events, and other important information.
-Please ensure we have a good email for you because you will not want to miss the opportunity to stay connection with the school.
+Please ensure we have a good email for you because you will not want to miss the opportunity to stay connected with the school.
 If you prefer to have us give you a print copy please of the weekly newsletter let us know as soon as possible.
 Your print copy will go home in a white envelope labeled weekly newsletter with your child.

 2) The CMCS website is a great source of information and is updated frequently, so be sure to visit often.
 Here you’ll find the latest school news, videos, and photos, as well as a Classroom Updates (link to section) section where each lead teacher posts what’s going on in their classroom including their own calendar of events, classroom expectations and curriculum.